rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 The sleep mode allows the payload on the target machine to be quiet for awhile, mainly in order to avoid suspicious active communication, also better efficiency.

 It is very simple to use.
-At the meterpreter prompt, simply do:
+At the Meterpreter prompt, simply do:

 ```
 meterpreter > sleep 20
 ```

-And that will allow meterpreter to sleep 20 seconds, and will reconnect.
+And that will allow Meterpreter to sleep 20 seconds, and will reconnect.

 To learn more about this feature, please [click here](https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Sleep-Control).

 **Meterpreter Stageless Mode**

-A stageless meterpreter allows a more economical way to deliver the payload, for cases where a normal one would actually cost too much time and bandwidth in a penetration test.
+A stageless Meterpreter allows a more economical way to deliver the payload, for cases where a normal one would actually cost too much time and bandwidth in a penetration test.
 To learn more about this, [click on this](https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Stageless-Mode) to read more.